loganballard/bashScripting/README.md

-Useful bash scripts that I wrote for automatic pain in the ass tasks
+Useful bash scripts that I wrote to automate pain in the ass tasks
 =====

 * **k8sSecretsParser**: If you have base64 encoded secrets in a k8s deployment this will automatically pull them down and decode them.
 It'll print the decoded secrets to stdout.
 Syntax: ./k8sSecretsParser.sh [secret name]